Fundamental Klein-Gordon equation from stochastic mechanics in curved spacetime: Conclusion and discussion

 \section{Conclusion and discussion}

-In Ref. \cite{Matos_2019} it was shown that KG equation in an arbitrary space-time can be rewritten as the continuity (\ref{Continuity Tona}) and Navier-Stokes equations (\ref{eq:NavierStokes}) using the Madelung transformation.
-In flat space-time, these equations differ from the corresponding hydrodynamic equations only in the quantum force (\ref{eq:QuantumP}).
-In our present contribution, these hydrodynamic equations derived from fundamental laws, namely, the conservation of mass and Newton's second law. have been derived from a stochastic formalism.
-On the other hand, Eqs. (\ref{Continuity Tona}) and (\ref{eq:QuantumP}) are the KG equation written in other variables, this equation is considered the fundamental equation of a boson gas from which the Sch\"oringer equation is derived, which in turn is considered the fundamental equation of quantum mechanics.

-The question is now, why is not KG equation derived from more fundamental laws like those of hydrodynamics?
-The answer to this question is the following: in this work, we have considered the stochastic nature of quantum fluctuations of space-time, and we have been able to show that the dynamics of quantum particles satisfy the Klein-Gordon equation in an arbitrary curved space-time, and under certain conditions, the Schr\"odinger equation.
-We achieve our goal by means of stochastic mechanics in the context of Newton’s second law plus a stochastic fluctuating force.
+In previous studies such as Ref. \cite{Matos_2019}, the relationship between the KG equation and hydrodynamic equations, namely, continuity (\ref{Continuity Tona}) and Navier-Stokes (\ref{eq:NavierStokes}), was established through the Madelung transformation.
+However, the derivation of the KG equation from more fundamental laws akin to those governing hydrodynamics remained a question.

+Our contribution addresses this by adopting the stochastic nature of quantum fluctuations within spacetime.
+We demonstrate that the stochastic dynamics governing the quantum particles lead to the KG equation in arbitrary curved spacetime, and under specific circumstances, they also can be reduced to the Schrödinger equation.
+Remarkably, this is achieved without considering the metric stochastic, instead, the metric contributes to the stochastic term of the trajectories.

-Our work confirms the success of the stochastic mechanics when the process is considered as a Markovian one, described by a Langevin-type equation in which $dW(t)$ satisfies the Wiener process.
-Or equivalently when the fluctuating force or thermal noise, say $\xi(t)$, satisfies the properties of Gaussian white noise, with zero mean value and a delta correlation function, i.e., $\langle \xi(t)\xi(t^{\prime})\rangle \sim \delta(t-t^{\prime})$.
-In this context, our proposal has successfully been extended to obtain explicitly the Klein-Gordon equation in curved space-time, in which the stochastic trajectory associated with the particle is physically real, as pointed out by Nelson for Markovian processes \cite{Nelson_2012,nelson2020dynamical}.
+Our findings affirm the efficacy of stochastic mechanics, particularly when considered within a Markovian process framework.
+This is encapsulated in a Langevin-type equation where $dW(\tau)$ satisfies the Wiener process or, equivalently, where the fluctuating force or thermal noise, denoted as $\xi(\tau)$, adheres to Gaussian white noise properties, exhibiting a zero mean value and a delta correlation function $\langle \xi(\tau)\xi(\tau^{\prime})\rangle \sim \delta(\tau-\tau^{\prime})$.
+Our proposal extends this success to explicitly unveil the KG equation in curved spacetime, where the associated stochastic trajectory of the particle stands as a physically tangible entity, echoing Nelson's observations for Markovian processes \cite{Nelson_2012,nelson2020dynamical}.

-It is worth commenting here that at the end of his book \cite{nelson2020dynamical}, Nelson poses a variety of open problems, two of which are the following: one is related to the continuity of paths without Markovian assumption, and the other is the Markovian formulation of stochastic mechanics within the context of general relativity.
-The latter has finally been solved in our present contribution, whereas the former still remains an open problem.
-We believe this problem could be solved by means of a transformation of a non-Markovian Langevin-type equation into a quasi-Marovian one, according to the strategy given in Ref. \cite{JIMENEZAQUINO201812}.